 It is common for someone in recovery to have an experience similar to this “I’m scared of being sober because I’m scared of not having a crutch to lean on.
 When I’m drunk, I don’t have to worry about anything.
 I don’t have to think about my problems and I can just enjoy myself.
 But when I’m sober, all of those problems come crashing down on me and it’s just too much.”
 These thoughts are normal.
 If you are experiencing them, forming new recovery and relapse prevention habits is a good path to follow.

 It’s also tough to commit to going to drug rehab where you will be away from friends family and vices.
 Fear of physical withdrawal symptoms also holds people back.
 These are rational fears.
-But the future can be so bright once you are on the other side of addiction.
+But the future can be so bright once you are on the other side of addiction with drug detox programs.

 Forming New Habits In Recovery